theHostileNegotiator/KWBandage/PatchNotes.md

 		* Normalised SlowDeath Parameters with a 3 second delay.
 3. Animations
 	* All animations adjusted the location and orientation of damage fire FX bones insignificantly.
 Removed unecessary Channels relating to such bones in all animations
+4. Unit cannot damage Husks
+	* Performed workaround to allow unit to damage husks by adding a projectile.
+This workaround means that the unit can only damage targeted Husks
 #### Zone Shatterer
 1. AI will not use the Unit
 	* Added ConquerMetricsOverride for DPS and Damage Type to 300 and CANNON